csc301-winter-2020/team-project-15-kingsway_college_school/deliverable-1/planning.md

 ## Q3: Why would your users choose your product?
 What are they using today to solve their problem/need?

 Our product, as described in the answer to question 1, facilitates the unique culture being promoted at Kingsway College School.
 It makes it easier for students to share everything relevant to their studies in a safe, school-run space that is quickly and easily accessible by teachers and other students.
-Compared to, for example, taking notes on a field trip, this app can provide a more accurate representation of what a student experience and reduce the time involved in capturing that experience (making students more likely to consider recording these experiences).
+Compared to, for example, taking notes on a field trip, this app can provide a more accurate representation of what a student experiences and reduce the time involved in capturing that experience (making students more likely to consider recording these experiences).
 Further, they can share that experience in real-time, making their learning visible to their peers.
 This incentivizes sharing their learning as in the past students wouldn’t go out of their way to do so.

 Importantly, all students will benefit not just from sharing their own experiences, but being able to view and save the posts that their classmates make.
 This connects students with similar interests or even those who can just help each other out.
 With the help of post tags and fast visibility, communication about one’s learning that might not have otherwise happened could instead be a regular event at Kingsway.
 In the past, the function of this app could only have been served by face-to-face interactions.
 While this is still the preferred method to share learning, this app will make it simpler by providing an organized, centralized hub that all students can interact with, and consistently produce the catalyst that this kind of face-to-face interaction is born from.